wellness-guides

 A phase-by-phase cycle syncing workout plan: what exercise science supports for each menstrual cycle phase, from HIIT in follicular to recovery in late luteal.

 The case for adjusting workouts to cycle phases is stronger than most training literature suggests and weaker than most cycle syncing content claims.
-Here's what the physiology actually supports, phase by phase.
-Menstrual Phase: Rest Is Legitimate, Not Required Typical days: 1–5 (or however long your period lasts) Hormonal context: Estrogen and progesterone are both at their lowest.
-Prostaglandins — the lipid compounds driving uterine contractions — are elevated.
-What this means for exercise: The fatigue many people experience during menstruation is prostaglandin mediated, not weakness.
-Elevated prostaglandins cause systemic inflammation, which can produce body aches, fatigue, and GI symptoms on top of cramping.
-Iron deficiency from blood loss compounds this in people with heavier flows.
-Rest is physiologically appropriate here — not because you can't exercise, but because the body is doing metabolically significant work and the energy balance is often tilted toward recovery.
+Here is what the physiology actually supports, phase by phase.
+Menstrual Phase: Rest Is Legitimate, Not Required Typical days: 1 5 (or however long your period lasts) Hormonal context: Estrogen and progesterone are both at their lowest.
+Prostaglandins, the lipid compounds driving uterine contractions, are elevated.
+What this means for exercise: The fatigue many people feel during menstruation is prostaglandin mediated, not weakness.
+Elevated prostaglandins cause systemic inflammation.
+This can produce body aches, fatigue, and GI symptoms on top of cramping.
+Iron deficiency from blood loss makes this worse in people with heavier flows.
+Rest is appropriate here.
+Not because you cannot exercise, but because the body is doing significant metabolic work and energy often tilts toward recovery.
 What actually helps: Light movement reduces prostaglandin mediated cramping through endorphin release and improved uterine blood flow.
-A 20–30 minute walk or gentle yoga session on crampy days often genuinely
+A 20 30 minute walk or gentle yoga session on crampy days often reduces pain.
+This is documented, not speculative.
+I